-The feline frontier: NASA sends cat video from deep space
+The Feline Frontier: NASA Sends Cat Video From Deep Space

-NASA on Monday announced it had used a state-of-the-art laser communication system on a spaceship 19 million miles (31 million kilometers) away from Earth -- to send a high-definition cat video.
+(MENAFN- Jordan Times) WASHINGTON - NASA on Monday announced it had used a state-of-the-art laser communication system on a spaceship 31 million kilometres away from Earth -- to send a high-definition cat video.

 The 15-second meow-vie featuring an orange tabby named Taters is the first to be streamed from deep space, and demonstrates it's possible to transmit the higher-data-rate communications needed to support complex missions such as sending humans to Mars.